 The book gives some sample emissaries but they are kind of lame, or perhaps bog standard.
 Its good that they don’t resort to making them high level but their backstories are too standard and their motivations are kind of what you would expect (with the exception of the emissary of Tzanaar, a barbarian who was forced to resort to cannibalism to survive, and now leads a cannibal horde demanding human tribute from tribes, pretty good stuff).
 I don’t usually do this but feel free to replace the emissaries with the following;

-(Ashatha) Insane nobleman turned homeless man after losing family to plague, (Hyssiris) seemingly mad plane traveller warning kingdoms of upcoming Nephandum invasion that took his home plane, John Farson The Good Man from Stephen King’s Dark Tower series (Melpheron), Kharn the Betrayer/Archaon (Tzanaar), Saruman (Yordul).
+(Ashatha) Insane nobleman turned homeless man after losing family to plague, (Hyssiris) seemingly mad plane traveler warning kingdoms of upcoming Nephandum invasion that took his home plane, John Farson The Good Man from Stephen King’s Dark Tower series (Melpheron), Kharn the Betrayer/Archaon (Tzanaar), Saruman (Yordul).
 You are now ready to run shit properly.

 The sample lodges of terror are way better, but again, just read Disciples of the Dark Gods instead.
 The sample disease cult (The Spores) are actually kind of nice, presented as an organization that slowly infiltrates a society, each member having suffered some sort of deformity, be it physical, mental or spiritual and thus seeking to subtly spread that deformity (they spread actual plagues when the influence of Ashatha starts waxing) and the sample madness cult (The Mosaic) operates as a sort of postmodernist/communist revolution, eroding the traditional structures of society and replacing them with nothing.
 The rest is similarly great.
 As a nice touch, each sample lodges changes tactics as their deity’s might waxes.
 These are all very good and appropriately subtle (with the exception of the Cannibal Horde) and none require the crutch of magic or special abilities to make them interesting or functional with the exception of the Dark Veil lodge, for which I award an extra ten points for Italian Griffindor.

 Next up are the sample artifacts, one for each Terror, again, well done.
 In true asshole fashion, Nephandic artifacts can only be destroyed by the sacrifice of either an important NPC or even a player character.
 We are off to a good start.
-Some of the artifacts provided are horrific and pretty atmospheric (a shroud that causes your skin to melt and fall off, a mirror that animates your reflection so you can do illusion shit) others are somewhat underwhelming (just another evil artifact sword) but what is truly lacking is a bunch of drawbacks for when the PC’s get their hands on them and attempt to use them in self defence or to kill some asshole.
+Some of the artifacts provided are horrific and pretty atmospheric (a shroud that causes your skin to melt and fall off, a mirror that animates your reflection so you can do illusion shit) others are somewhat underwhelming (just another evil artifact sword) but what is truly lacking is a bunch of drawbacks for when the PC’s get their hands on them and attempt to use them in self defense or to kill some asshole.
 In addition, I feel that there is a bit too much reliance on effects that replicate arcane or divine spells, but then again this was the style at the time.

 Places of power are where you do your bossfights/endgame.
 When the apocalypse clock strikes 5 to midnight and only a giant smackdown with your artifact equipped emissary (nemissary?) will prevent the world from falling to Nephandum, these nightmarish locations are both a target of destroying and a hideous foreshadowing of the fate of the world.
 As is only right and proper, each sample location is helpfully provided with a random encounter table so we have an idea of the type of things one is likely to encounter there.
 In an exciting turn of events, you are not required to level up all the fucking way to 20 before you do this shit, 10 should be sufficient (a good design choice that permeates throughout the whole book).
 Instead of describing all five locations I will leave you only with the names.
 The Bog of Incubation.
 The Cathedral of Blades.
 The Wasteland of Entrails.
 The Mausoleum of Twilight.
 The Dungeon of Tetragona (think MC Escher on meth does In Search of the Unknown or RaPL at 150% intensity with even more obsessions with mirrors).
 Detail is sparse but enough for you to make something great.
 Curiously, the flowery prose works to amazing effect here, making one want to run this and conjuring fond memories of C.L Moore’s Palace of the Plague Lord.